gbdev/pandocs/src/Audio.md

 All channels can be individually set to automatically shut themselves down after a certain amount of time.

 If the functionality is enabled, a channel's **length timer** ticks up[^len_cnt_dir] at 256 Hz (tied to [DIV-APU](<#DIV-APU>)) from the value it's initially set at.

-When the length timer reaches 64 (256 for wave channel), the channel is turned off.
+When the length timer reaches 64 (CH1, CH2, and CH4) or 256 (CH3), the channel is turned off.

 ### Frequency